SkyRatInd/Video-Engine-Dash/README.md

 # Note

+In your pythong file import video-engine

-import video_engine into python code for video engine is located in /src
+Raw code for engine is located in/src

 Any changes to /src should be saved and followed by: